Cryosophila guagara

 5. Diseases and Pests

-• Leaf Tip Burn: Can be caused by dry air, underwatering, or fertilizer salt buildup.
+• Leaf Tip Burn: Can be caused by dry air (low humidity), underwatering, or fertilizer salt buildup.
+Use filtered water if tap water is hard.

 • Yellowing Leaves (Chlorosis): Often indicates a nutrient deficiency, particularly potassium, magnesium, or manganese.

-• Diseases: Fungal leaf spot can occur in conditions of high humidity and poor air circulation.
+• Fungal Leaf Spot: Can occur in conditions of high humidity and poor air circulation.

 • Pest Control: For minor infestations, wipe pests off with a cloth dipped in rubbing alcohol or spray with insecticidal soap or neem oil.